Chemaclass/chemaclass.com/content/blog/2020-06-06-final-classes.md

 ![blog-cover](/images/blog/2020-06-06/cover.jpg)

-Clear contracts, isolated side effects, testability, low complexity and cognitive load, code fluidity, and confidence in yourself.
+Focus on clear contracts, isolated side effects, testability, low complexity, and reduced cognitive load.

+These principles contribute to code fluidity, enhance maintainability, and help you build confidence in your skills as a developer.

 <!-- more -->